Please contact us at support@SoundandStoneAlchemy.com if you cannot find an answer to your question.

 You don't need to know how to meditate, do yoga, recite the chakras in order, or know anything about frequencies.
 If you're coming to our studio, you don't even need to get on the floor.
 The zero-gravity chairs are comfortable and supportive for nearly all body types up to 500 lbs.

 Simply come as you are in comfortable clothing and settle in.
-There’s nothing to get right here.

 Most people close their eyes and relax while listening to the sound.
 There’s nothing you need to do during the session.
 You may feel deeply relaxed, drift in and out of sleep, or simply enjoy a quiet hour away from the pace of the day.